Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 In this tutorial, you will use these repos:
 - [omniverse-evm](https://github.com/Omniverse-Web3-Labs/omniverse-evm): Contains the contract code for EVM-compatible chains.
-- [omniverse-swap](https://github.com/Omniverse-Web3-Labs/omniverse-swap): Contains the pallets for substrate.
+- [omniverse-swap](https://github.com/Omniverse-Web3-Labs/omniverse-swap): Contains the pallets for Substrate.
 - [omniverse-synchronizer](https://github.com/Omniverse-Web3-Labs/omniverse-synchronizer): The synchronizer responsible for synchronizing messages between chains.
-- [omniverse-swap-tools](https://github.com/Omniverse-Web3-Labs/omniverse-swap-tools): The tool to interact with substrate.
+- [omniverse-swap-tools](https://github.com/Omniverse-Web3-Labs/omniverse-swap-tools): The tool to interact with Substrate.

 ## Prerequisites
 - Truffle >= v5.7.9